Higher Education and Student Affairs

 The IU Online Graduate Certificate in Higher Education and Student Affairs is designed for full-time employees currently working in student affairs, without a student affairs degree, who are interested in learning more about the field, application of theory to practice, and the current issues and trends facing our profession.

-Your IU Online Graduate Certificate in Higher Education and Student Affairs prepares you for such careers as:
+Your IU Online Graduate Certificate in Higher Education and Student Affairs prepares you for careers in areas such as:

 To earn the Graduate Certificate in Higher Education and Student Affairs, you must complete 12 credit hours.